Vasissualiyp/GIZMO-MUSIC_tutorial/docs/gizmo_setup.md

 machine from the `templates` directory, change the path to parameters file and GIZMO executable (if needed), and you should be all set!

-The submission scripts have filenames of format `run_machine.sh` and are designed to work with sample parameters out of the box.
+The submission scripts have filenames of format `gizmo_run_machine.sh` and are designed to work with sample parameters out of the box.

 ## Submit the job